krishashah-03/Amazon-Clone/README.md

 # Web-Development-Projects
-In this section I will add all my web development projects
+In this section I will add all my web development projects.